-Samsung J2 Review: Just a pretty face?
+Samsung Galaxy J2 review: Just a pretty face?

 Boost's exclusive Galaxy J2 is an affordable phone for Samsung enthusiasts, but a rather superficial update to the already disappointing J1.